Keith Park: Royal Flying Corps

 Park's RFC training commenced at Reading with a course at the School of Military Aeronautics.
 Much of this initial training involved military basics, such as drill, and theoretical matters, like Morse code.
 His flight instruction did not commence until he went to Netheravon where, after flying an Avro 504K with an instructor, he soloed in a Maurice Farman MF11 Shorthorn.
 The RFC still lacked sophistication in its flight training, and many pilots were sent to France with little more than basic flying skills.
-Park, having accumulated over 20 hours solo and 30 hours flying, and thus qualifying for his wings, was posted to Rendcomb on instructing duties in March 1917.
+Park, having accumulated over 20 hours solo and 30 hours flying, had qualified for his wings and was posted to Rendcomb for instructing duties in March 1917.

 At Rendcomb, Park accumulated over 100 hours flying time before, in June, he was posted to France.
 The time he had spent in the air at this stage enhanced his survival prospects in aerial combat.
 On reporting to RFC headquarters in Boulogne, he was advised that he was to be a bomber pilot and sent to a depot pool of pilots at Saint-Omer.
 This was despite his specialisation in fighter aircraft.
 After some days without an assignment, he contacted No. 48 Squadron, a fighter unit at La Bellevue; this resulted in Park's posting to that squadron on 7 July.